netlify/templates/src/site/contribute.md

 ### 1. Add your project template to Github

 All of the templates on this site have a home on Github.
-You will need to the URL of your template's repository in order to add it here.
+You will need the URL of your template's repository in order to add it here.

 ### 2. Make sure that your project builds

 All project templates will need to successfully build on Netlify.
 This usually requires little more than ensuring that all dependencies are specified in a `package.json` file, and that the correct build commands, source folders and build folders are specified in a `netlify.toml` file.

-Any of the other templates listed on this site will be a useful reference for you.
+Any of the other [templates](/) listed on this site will be a useful reference for you.

 ### 3. Add a page for your template

-Each template gets a page of its own with a unique URL.
+Each template gets a page of its own on this site with a unique URL.
 For guidance on how to create that page, please follow the instructions in [this site's Readme on github](https://github.com/netlify/templates)

 ### 4. Make a pull request